Inbound Sales Methodology

-Gartner’s latest sales survey is blunt: 61% of B2B buyers prefer a rep-free buying experience, and 73% actively avoid suppliers who send irrelevant outreach.2 That doesn’t mean “sales is dead”.
-It means the bar has moved: your website and content do the early heavy lifting, and sales earns their seat at the table by adding insight buyers can’t get from a blog post.
+Gartner's latest B2B sales survey is blunt: 61% of B2B buyers prefer a rep-free buying experience, and 73% actively avoid suppliers who send irrelevant outreach.
+That doesn't mean "sales is dead".
+It means the bar has moved: your website and content do the early heavy lifting, and sales earns their seat at the table by adding insight buyers can't get from a blog post.

 What is the inbound sales methodology?

-Inbound sales is the sales side of inbound thinking: the customer’s needs come first, and the salesperson behaves more like a consultant than a closer.
-HubSpot describes inbound sales as a process built around the buyer’s journey—helping buyers move forward when they’re ready, using context rather than scripts.1
+Inbound sales is the sales side of inbound thinking: the customer's needs come first, and the salesperson behaves more like a consultant than a closer.
+HubSpot describes inbound sales as a process built around the buyer's journey—helping buyers move forward when they're ready, using context rather than scripts.

-Practically, that means your team uses real signals (page views, downloads, webinar attendance, pricing-page visits, repeat emails) to understand intent.
-When sales reaches out, it’s not “Just checking in” — it’s “I saw you’re exploring X; here’s what tends to trip teams up and how to avoid it.”
-That shift is small in wording but huge in outcomes: it turns a sales interaction from interruption into assistance.
+Practically, that means your team uses real signals (page views, downloads, webinar attendance, pricing-page visits, repeat emails) to understand genuine intent.
+When sales reaches out, it's not "Just checking in" — it's "I saw you're exploring X; here's what tends to trip teams up and how to avoid it."
+That shift is small in wording but huge in outcomes: it transforms a sales interaction from interruption into assistance.

 Inbound vs outbound sales: what's changed?